wireapp/brand/Tone of Voice.md

 For more information, see the [Touch Gesture Reference Guide](http://www.lukew.com/ff/entry.asp?1071).

 ### URLs
-URLs are written as wire.com/something, not www.wire.com/something or http://www.wire.com/something.
+Write URLs as wire.com/something, not www.wire.com/something or http://www.wire.com/something.

 ### Word choice
 Whenever possible, cut unnecessary words.
 The table below shows examples of shorter words that help make sentences more concise: